charliecalvert/CloudNotes/Isit320/Week11.md

 - At least three levels
 - Predefined sprite positions for each level
 - At least 75 separate unit tests
+- Testing coverage at 90 percent for at least three files of 100 lines or more.
+- Testing at 65 percent or better for all JavaScript files
 - Module refactoring for Characters.js or your equivelent
 - Each level has a difference predefined set of sprites: